-Hiking mountains brings you up close with nature, from the sweeping views of pine-fringed peaks and stark rock cliffs above tree line to the colorful faces of tiny flowers at your feet.
-But mountain hiking takes thought and planning, even if you're just hiking for a few hours or a day on marked trails near a Rocky Mountain resort.
+Hiking mountains is one of the best ways to connect with nature, offering sweeping views of pine-fringed peaks and stark rock cliffs from high above tree line.
+But even a day hike in the mountains takes thought and planning, even if you're just heading out for a few hours or a day on marked trails not far from a resort or town.

-As I hiked on the Ridge Trail at Telluride, the only sounds were the clacking of the cicadas, shrill tweets of unidentified birds and the shivering of the aspen leaves as the wind swept through them.
-Flashes of light through thick pines highlighted tiny purple flowers at my feet and patches of green lichen on fallen logs.
-The far view through trees that towered 50 to 60 feet overhead revealed sheer striated cliff bands still capped by snow in July.
+As I hiked on the Ridge Trail at Telluride, the only sounds were the clacking of the cicadas, shrill tweets of unidentified birds, and the shivering of the aspen leaves as the wind swept through the leaves.
+Flashes of light often crept through thick pines, highlighting tiny purple flowers at my feet and patches of green lichen on fallen logs.
+A distant view through the thick trees that towered 50 to 60 feet overhead revealed sheer, striated cliff bands still capped by snow, even in July.

-I met just one other group of hikers on this usually popular trail, so while I walked along some hiking tips began rattling through my mind.
+I met just one other group of hikers on this usually popular trail, so while I walked along by myself, some hiking tips began rattling through my mind.
 These are some of the things I've learned on similar treks over the years and ones to keep in mind when heading out for a mountain walk of your own.

-Tips for Hiking Mountains Even on Marked Resort Trails
+Tips for Hiking Mountains Even on Marked Trails

-- Before starting, get information about the trail you want to take at the tourist information office or booth, the Forest Ranger's station or a local store that selling hiking and biking gear.
-Take any buff local's advice carefully - if he or she says the trail is easy, it may be for them by not for desk-anchored city folk who may not be accustomed to the altitude.
+- Before starting, get information about the trail you want to take at a local tourist information office, a Forest Ranger's station, or a local store that sells hiking and biking gear.
+Take any buff local hiker's advice carefully; if he or she says the trail is easy, it may be for them but not necessarily for desk-anchored city folk who may not be accustomed to the altitude.

 - Decide in advance if you want to spend most of your time hiking uphill, downhill, or both.
 Sounds obvious, yes?
-But, take the Ridge Trail as an example of what's not easily apparent.
+But, take the Ridge Trail as an example as something that isn't readily apparent.
 The name and the map suggests you are walking on a ridge line high on a mountain slope.
 While that is true, I chose the route (unknowingly I admit but happily I later realized), that was almost entirely downhill.
-I learned this from the group I met, who had been steadily climbing since they started at the other end of the Ridge trail.
+I learned this from the group I met while on the trail, who had been steadily climbing since they started at the other end.
 Even their dog was panting heavily.

 - Some trail maps, especially at resorts, indicate whether the trail is just for hikers, only for mountain bikers, or for both.
-If you prefer quiet and not having to worry about constantly moving a few steps off the trail so bicyclists can get through, pick a path accordingly.
+If you prefer a bit of solitude and not having to worry about constantly moving a few steps off the trail so riders can go past be sure to pick your trail accordingly.

 - We're all told that we should never hike alone.
 This is certainly true in the backcountry where the chance of getting lost or injured are much higher.
-On resort trails, however, I've seen many people hiking alone (and I was hiking alone that day).
-In either case, always let someone at home or a friend know exactly which trails you are planning on taking, when you expect to start and when you plan to return.
+On resort trails, however, it is not uncommon for visitors to hike alone.
+In either case, always let someone know exactly which trails you are planning on taking, when you expect to start and when you plan to return.
 If you hurt yourself and can't get back to the trailhead, people will know where to start looking for you.
-Living in the Rockies, during TV news hours we often hear of successes in finding lost or hurt hikers and of bad endings, sometimes because no one knows where to search.
+This simple piece of advice can actually be the difference between life and death.

 What to Take on Mountain Hiking Day Trips

 - Always bring several layers of clothing.
-When it's in the 80s at the base of a mountain the temperature up top, where it's several thousand feet higher, will be lower.
-On the rare occasions, it can even snow in the Rockies and often drops down to below 50 degrees at night.
-(At times, even in the 30s.)
-If you start out in a t-shirt, toss a long-sleeved shirt, a fleece and spare socks in a daypack or a hip pack.
+When it's in the 80s at the base of a mountain the temperature up top, potentially several thousand feet higher, will be cooler.
+If you start out in a t-shirt, toss a long-sleeved shirt, a fleece, and spare socks in a daypack or a hip pack.
 Lightweight rain gear is handy as well because rain can arrived unexpectedly in the mountains.

 - Wear shoes with a good grip, because most trails are a mix of rock and dirt.
-Over the ankle hiking boots may help save you from twisted ankles on rough trails, where shale or rocks stud the dirt to keep the paths from eroding.
+Over the ankle hiking boots can offer extra support –– and prevent a sprained ankle –– while hiking on uneven and unsteady terrain.

-- Bring a small first aid kit, a flashlight, a compass and a map.
-Sounds low-tech, but there are places in the wilderness where you can't get a signal and the GPS or other apps on your Smartphone won't be available to you.
+- Bring a small first aid kit, a flashlight, a compass, and a map.
+This may sound low-tech, but there are places in the wilderness where you can't get a cell signal and the GPS or other apps on your smartphone won't be available to you.

 Bring Food and Water